bluecapesecurity/PWF/README.md

 2) Execute the attack script on the target system
   - Download the script: PWF/AtomicRedTeam/ART-attack.ps1 onto the system
-  - Run PowerShell **as administrator!**, navigate to the script and execute it
+  - Run PowerShell **as administrator!**, navigate to the script and execute it.
+    -- Ensure that the system has internet access as it will download AtomicRedTeam.
+Furthermore, press [Y] Yes if PowerShell asks for installing additional features.
   - Verify that the powershell logs show successful executions of atomics.
 (If unsuccessful shut down the VM, revert to the previous snapshot and implement fixes before running the script again.)
   - Do **not close any windows or processes** and proceed to the next step!